ganeshkumar-yadagani/Readmetest/README_Kafka_Error_Router.md

 # Kafka Error Router

-A configurable, retry-aware Kafka consumer framework designed to route and process error events based on time thresholds.
-Supports delayed retry logic across multiple stages (15/30/60-minute processors) and secure configuration loading via token-based APIs.
+The Kafka Error Router is a fault-tolerant, time-aware message retry engine designed to handle transient and recoverable failures in event-driven architectures.

+Its core purpose is to:

+Consume failed events from Kafka topics

+Evaluate retry eligibility based on event age and retry policy

+Reprocess messages after a configured delay (e.g., 15, 30, or 60 minutes)

+Improve resilience and reliability of downstream systems by reducing message loss

+Securely fetch Kafka configurations at runtime via token-based API calls (OAuth2)

 ---